During the Rose Festival, Kazanlak has a lot to offer in terms of cultural, historic and social events across the town and the surrounding villages.

 How to get to Stoletov monument?

 In order to reach the peak, you can either take the Kazanlak – Gabrovo road, drive from Buzludzha peak towards Shipka peak (the road is not maintained so I do not advise using it unless you have a 4×4 car) or you can hike from Shipka town towards the peak, the hike is approximately 1.5-2 hours, depending on your pace.
+If you haven’t got your own car, there are tours for tourists from Kazanlak.
 See the map below for directions from Kazanlak:

 There are a few restaurants and villas nearby if you plan to spend the night in the mountains.
 Don’t forget to try the best Shkempe chorba (veal tripe soup, I know it sounds bad, but you should try it!) in the region offered at the restaurant closest to the stairs of the Shipka monument.
 Spice the soup with garlic and vinegar.
 A fun fact is that shkembe chorba is often used by Bulgarians as a way to cure a hangover, combine it with a beer and you’re a star!